mcmonkeyman/person-sorter/README.md

 # Person Sorter
-Processes a number of different input files that represent people and coverts them into ordered collections of people.
+Processes a number of different input files that represent people and converts them into ordered collections of people.

 # Test
 ```